KxSystems/docs/docs/ref/maps.md

 1005000 1000000 1007000
 ```

+!!! warning "Each is redundant with [atomic functions](../basics/atomic.md).
+(Common qbie mistake.)"

 ### `each` keyword

 The mnemonic keyword [`each`](each.md) can be used to apply a unary value without parentheses or brackets.